wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 With `wamp.2.msgpack`, *all* WebSocket messages MUST BE of type **binary** and use the MsgPack message serialization.

+- Q: Other protocols are possible, but there is then no standard for either the subprotocol identifiers or the WebSocket message type

 ### Transport and Session Lifetime

-WAMP implementations may choose to tie the lifetime of a transport for a WAMP connection to that of a WAMP session, i.e. establish a new transport for each new session establishment.
-They may equally choose to allow re-use of a transport, allowing subsequent WAMP sessions to be established using the same transport.
+WAMP implementations may choose to tie the lifetime of the underlying transport connection for a WAMP connection to that of a WAMP session, i.e. establish a new transport-layer connection as part of each new session establishment.
+They may equally choose to allow re-use of a transport connection, allowing subsequent WAMP sessions to be established using the same transport connection.

+The diagram below illustrates the full transport connection and session lifecycle for an implementation which uses WebSocket over TCP as the transport and allows the re-use of a transport connection.

 {align="left"}
         ,------.                                    ,------.